Chromatin Remodeling SWI/SNF complex in Cancer

 The central focus of our laboratory is to determine the roles of major SWI/SNF subunits, such as ARID1A, in regulating protein complex assembly and the impact of various complex compositions on chromatin targeting.
-We use a combination of biochemical, genomic, and epigenomic assays to understand the functions of these complexes, with the ultimate goal of understanding the fundamental epigenetic mechanism(s) by which loss of chromatin regulatory subunits drives tumor development.
+We use a combination of biochemical, genomic, and epigenomic assays to understand the functions of these complexes using various model systems, with the ultimate goal of understanding the fundamental epigenetic mechanism(s) by which loss of chromatin regulatory subunits drives tumor development.

 Wang X, Wang S, Troisi EC, Howard TP, Haswell JR, Wolf BK, Hawk WH, Ramos P, Oberlick EM, Tzvetkov EP, Vazquez F, Hahn WC, Park PJ, Roberts CWM.
 BRD9 defines a SWI/SNF sub-complex and constitutes a specific vulnerability in malignant rhabdoid tumors.
 Nature Communications.
 2019 Apr 23;10(1):188.